 - Inability to pass urine or stool

 A quick health check at home is a great way to find any underlying issues and make sure your pet is in tip-top shape.
-Please make sure to regularly check your puppy’s nails as they can get sharp so they might need a trim.
+Please make sure to regularly check your puppy’s nails as they can be uncomfortable when they are long so they might need a trim.
 Please do not attempt to clip your pet’s nails as sometimes it can cause nasty injuries.
 You can take your pup to a professional groomer or vet for a nail trim.
 Another great way to keep an eye on their health is to check for lumps and bumps when giving fuss and teach them from a young age to get used to having their teeth, eyes and ears looked at.
 If you notice anything worrying, contact your vet.

-Fleas are a very common problem and once you have a flea infestation, it can be very difficult to get rid of the problem.
-These blood-sucking parasites cause a multitude of problems for your pets from skin allergies to anaemia.
+Fleas are a very common problem and once you have a flea infestation, it can be tough to get rid of them.
+These blood-sucking parasites cause a multitude of issues for your pets from skin allergies to anaemia.
 Fleas can be a problem for the whole family as they can bite humans, lay eggs and infest furniture.

 Treating your pet regularly for fleas, ticks and worms will save you and your puppy from a lot of discomfort and stress.
 Please only use products recommended by your vet.
-Flea and worming products available over the counter are often ineffective and do not treat for dangerous parasites such as Lungworm, ear mites and mange.
-Consider buying online as it will save you too much time and money.
+Flea and worming products available over the counter are often ineffective and do not treat dangerous parasites such as Lungworm, ear mites and mange.
+Consider buying online after obtaining your prescription to save up to 40%.

-Once they are settled into their new home, book an appointment with your vet to take care of any outstanding vaccinations.
-Vets recommend that all puppies are vaccinated at 8 and 10 weeks of age and kittens should be vaccinated at 9 weeks and 12 weeks.
-Vaccinations are a particularly important part of routine care for your pet to protect them against some potentially lethal diseases such as parvovirus, leptospirosis and distemper for dogs and cat flu for cats.
+Once your new pup is settled into their new home, book an appointment with your vet to take care of any outstanding vaccinations.
+Vets recommend that all puppies have their vaccinations at eight and ten weeks of age and kittens should be vaccinated at nine weeks and 12 weeks.
+Vaccinations are a vital part of routine care for your pet to protect them against some potentially lethal diseases such as parvovirus, leptospirosis and distemper for dogs and cat flu for cats.

-Unfortunately, over the past year, vets have reported quite a few cases of parvovirus, leptospirosis, and cat flu.
-Kennel Cough is recommended for most puppies as they can get this respiratory disease not only from kennels but also from encountering other puppies.
-After the second vaccination, puppies can start going out in the world and socializing with other dogs.
+Unfortunately, over the past year, vets have reported quite a few parvovirus cases, leptospirosis, and cat flu.
+A Kennel Cough vaccine is recommended for most puppies as they can get this respiratory disease not only from kennels but also from encountering other puppies.
+After the second vaccination, puppies can start going out in the world and socialising with other dogs.

-Puppies lose their milk teeth between 4 and 8 months of age; however, at around five months, you might find a retained canine tooth (the milk tooth still in place and the new tooth growing alongside it).
-So it is always a good idea to check and contact us if you notice anything.
-Although you don’t have to worry about their milk teeth, it would be nice to focus on getting your dog used to having their mouth opened and touched, as this will help you to maintain their permanent teeth, which is vitally important as they get older.
+Puppies lose their milk teeth between four and eight months of age; however, at around five months, you might find a retained canine tooth (the milk tooth still in place and the new tooth growing alongside it).
+So it is always a good idea to check and contact your veterinary surgery if you notice anything.
+Although you don’t have to worry about their milk teeth, it would be nice to focus on getting your dog used to having their mouth opened and touched, as this will help you maintain their permanent teeth, which is vitally important as they get older.
 Please note that human toothpaste can be poisonous to dogs so always use an enzymatic canine toothpaste.
 These pastes come in different flavours that are appealing to dogs.

-A pet microchip is a tiny computer chip that is about the size of a grain of rice.
-It contains a unique code that matches up to your pet’s details on a database containing your contact details.
+A pet microchip is a tiny chip that is about the size of a grain of rice.
+It contains a unique code that matches your pet’s details on a database containing your contact details.
 Microchipping a dog is a painless, quick and simple procedure.
 The chip is inserted under a dog’s skin, usually around the scruff of the neck, using a needle.

-A microchip is a permanent form of identification and, if the details are kept up to date, you can always be contacted if your dog goes missing.
-Under the new microchipping law that came into effect on 6 April 2016, all dogs and puppies must be microchipped and registered by the age of eight weeks.
+A microchip is a permanent form of identification and, if you keep the details up to date, a vet or rescue centre can always contact you if your dog is found after going missing.
+Under the new microchipping law that came into effect in April 2016, all dogs must be microchipped and registered.

-Please be aware that the first 3-8 months can be tough as your puppy will need lots of attention and care but have a little patience and everything will gradually start becoming easier both for you and your pup.
-Please consider taking your puppy to doggy daycare or hiring a dog walker.
-You may also benefit from signing up to training classes as these will provide excellent support in your pet’s growth and socialization.
+Please be aware that the first 3-8 months after bringing your puppy home can be challenging as they will need lots of attention and care but have a little patience and everything will gradually start becoming easier.
+If you will be leaving the house for long periods, please consider taking your puppy to doggy daycare or hiring a dog walker.
+You may also benefit from signing up to training classes; these will provide excellent support in your pet’s growth and socialisation.